mhils/HoneyProxy/README.md

 ## Current Status

-While HoneyProxy is usable at its current state, some highly desireable features are still missing.
+HoneyProxy is currently in an early beta phase.
+While there are still many features missing, HoneyProxy is already a nice open source alternative to other proxies such as BURP.
 Below you can see a screenshot of the current status - a real-time log sorted by request time.

 ![screenshot](http://maximilianhils.com/upload/2012-07/05-0222-3E4hbjZtObwEGtx.png)

+We love to hear from your experience with HoneyProxy.
+If you have any feature suggestions, please get in touch :)

 ## Quick start